khalyomede/syslog/README.md

 - If the socket creation failed
 - If the message could not be sent through the socket connection

-**Note**

-The keys of the context should respect the following format: lower case, numbers, with underscores and periods only.

-**Exception**

-`InvalidArgumentException`:
-- If the message is empty
-- If the context does not contains an array of key-pairs values
-- If one of the context keys is not properly formated

-`LogicException`:
-- If one of the following properties are not filled: host, post, source, device, processus

-`RuntimeException`:
-- If the socket creation failed
-- If the message could not be sent through the socket connection

 ### critical

 Sends a message to the log destination with a critical severity.